wavefrontHQ/docs/pages/doc/proxies_histograms.md

 my.metric 100 <t7> <source>
 ```

 The proxy aggregates the points and sends only the histogram distribution to Wavefront.
 The Wavefront service knows only what each bin is and how many points are in each bin.
-Wavefront does not store the value of each single histogram point, it computes and stores the quantiles.
+Wavefront does not store the value of each single histogram point, it computes and stores the distribution.

 You can now apply other functions to the histogram, for example, you can try to find out what the 85th percentile of the histogram is.
 For this example, you could now write a query like this: